-The financial asset at 30 September 2023 and 2022 comprises shares in Tiger International Resources, Inc. and Unicorn Mineral Resources which are held at fair value through profit or loss in accordance with IFRS 9 Financial Instruments.
+The financial asset at 30 September 2024 and 2023 comprised shares in Tiger International Resources, Inc. and Unicorn Mineral Resources PLC which are held at fair value through profit or loss in accordance with IFRS9 Financial Instruments.
+The investment in Tiger International Resources, Inc. was written off in the year to 30 September 2023 and the investment in Unicorn Mineral Resources PLC was sold during the year to 30 September 2024.

-10. INTANGIBLE ASSETS - exploration and development costs
+10. INTANGIBLE ASSETS - EXPLORATION AND DEVELOPM ENT COSTS